workfloworchestrator/example-orchestrator/README.md

 an automatic check is performed to ensure that resource types that are not optional are in fact present on that instantiation of the product block.
 This safeguards for incomplete administration for that lifecycle state.

+#### Resource Type lifecycle.
+When to use `None`
 The resource types on an inactive product block are usually all optional to allow the creation of an empty product block instance.
 All resource types that are used to hold the user input for the subscription is stored using resource types that are not optional anymore in the